 If you have changes in your vaginal discharge, talk to your doctor.
 Some vaginal discharge is normal throughout the menstrual cycle.
-However, it should not be strangely colored or smell bad.
-These things can be signs of an STD.
-For example, discharge caused by trichomoniasis is often green, frothy, and foul smelling.
+However, it shouldn’t be strangely colored or smell bad.
+These can be symptoms of an STD.
+For example, discharge that occurs due to trichomoniasis is often green, frothy, and foul smelling.
 Gonorrhea discharge may be yellow and tinged with blood.

 Bumps and sores may be the first noticeable signs of STDs including:

 - genital herpes

 - human papillomavirus (HPV)